S3-working-group/s3-practical-guide/src/organizational-structure/delegate-circle.md

 ![right,fit](img/structural-patterns/delegate-circle.png)

-### A pattern for addressing drivers affecting multiple domains.
+### A pattern for deciding how to address drivers affecting multiple domains.

 Decisions of a delegate circle are acted upon in the various domains.